aaronspring/cdo_lazy_vim/README.md

 ```
 cdo sellevel
 ```
-hit another &lt;Ctrl-N> to choose the next match or move down with arrow keys and hit <Enter> for your choice
+Hit another &lt;Ctrl-N> to choose the next match or move down with arrow keys and hit <Enter> for your choice